-- (c) enables the space assets to be identified in conformity with this Protocol. - 2.- A contract of sale transfers the interest of the seller in the space assets to the buyer according to its terms. - 3.
+- 1. For the purposes of this Protocol, a contract of sale is one which: - (a) is in writing; - (b) relates to a space asset in respect of which the transferor has power to enter into the agreement; and - (c) enables the space asset to be identified in conformity with this Protocol. - 2.
+A contract of sale transfers the interest of the seller in the space asset to the buyer according to its terms. - 3.
 Registration of a contract of sale remains effective indefinitely.
 Registration of a prospective sale remains effective unless discharged or until expiry of the period, if any, specified in the registration.